benders5e/benders5e/earthbender.md

 ---
 **Metal:** When using metal as the material for this form, each projectile deals 1d6 damage.

-#### Solidify Lava
-*Prerequisite: Lavabending specialization*
-*Cost: 1 action*
-You harden an amount of lava weighing up to your bending capacity into volcanic rock, willing it to cool instead of waiting for this to happen naturally.
-The resulting volcanic rock can be earthbent like any other earth.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>

 \page
-#### Melting Earth
-*Prerequisite: Lavabending specialization*
-*Cost: 1 action*
-You melt an unoccupied 5 foot-square area of the ground within your range into lava, provided it is earth.
-Once the lava is produced, it slowly hardens due to the exposure to the air.
-This amount of time is determined the first time you use this ability in an encounter and is equal to 1d6 rounds (starting at the end of your turn).

 #### Quicksand
 *Cost: 3 chi*